SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. Save the template and publish

 1. The first column in the table should now look as follows:

     ![table name column](~/user-guide/images/tutorial_app_design_table_name_column.png)

 1. Do the same thing for the columns e-mail and phone and choose appropriate icons

-If you have reach the end of this tutorial: Congratulations!
+If you have reached the end of this tutorial: Congratulations!
 Your end result should hopefully look something like this:
     ![End result](~/user-guide/images/tutorial_app_design_end_result.png)